 What will a typical real estate firm want?

-- Get qualified leads
+- They want to get qualified leads

 What about a typical industry leader?

-- Have a sustainable growth trajectory.
+- They want to have a sustainable growth trajectory.

-- Associate with other market leaders.
+- They want to associate with other market leaders.

 Where are you now?